 Biohaven Ltd. (BHVN) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-LOS ANGELES, July 28, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Biohaven Ltd. ("Biohaven" or the "Company") (NYSE: BHVN ) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., Aug.
+1, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Biohaven Ltd. ("Biohaven" or the "Company") (NYSE: BHVN ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN BIOHAVEN LTD. (BHVN), CLICK HERE BEFORE SEPTEMBER 12, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN BIOHAVEN LTD. (BHVN), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE SEPTEMBER 12, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?